rackspace/runway/docs/source/installation.rst

 Installation
 ============

-To enable Runway to confirm to our users' varying use cases, we have made it available via three different install methods - `cURL`_, `npm`_, and `pip`_.
+To enable Runway to conform to our users' varying use cases, we have made it available via three different install methods - `cURL`_, `npm`_, and `pip`_.

 .. _install-curl: